svpino/ml.school/README.md

     --assume-role $AWS_ROLE
 ```

-Finally, you can check the status of the execution by running the command
+Finally, you can check the status of the state machine execution by running the
-below:
+command below:

 ```bash
 aws stepfunctions describe-execution \